Eadgyth/Programming-Editor/README.md

 <br>
 <p>
 PROBLEMS <br>
-1) The undo/redo may cause problems with regard to the syntax coloring.<br>
+1) The undo/redo may cause problems with regard to the syntax coloring.
+A problem that occured when a colored word is at a line end and a newline before this word is undone seems be circumvented(not really understood though)<br>
-2) Unexpected rendering of the UI happened when the system look and feel was selected (Windows) and the program was idling for a longer period of time.
+2) Unexpected rendering of the UI happened when the system look and feel was selected and the program was idling for a longer period of time (under Windows 10).
 <br>
 <p>
 CONTACT<br>